"I AM" Activity: Overview

 The "I AM" Activity was influenced by the teachings of Helena Blavatsky and William Quan Judge, two of the founders of the original Theosophical Society.
 The movement also adopted elements of New Thought.
 To these spiritual movements, Ballard added a strong nationalistic flavor, claiming a new golden age would emerge in the United States.

 The Ballards also borrowed from William Dudley Pelley's spiritual writings, with Edna allegedly attending several classes offered by Pelley.
 While there are no indications that Pelley was a member of I AM, Ballard early on recruited several members of his fascist organization, the Silver Legion of America.

 The movement believes in the existence of a group called the "ascended masters", a hierarchy of supernatural beings that includes the original theosophical masters such as Jesus, El Morya Khan, Maitreya, and in addition several dozen more beyond the original 20 Masters of the Ancient Wisdom of the original theosophists as described by Helena Petrovna Blavatsky.

 These ascended masters are believed to be humans who have lived in a succession of reincarnations in physical bodies or cosmic beings (beings originated from the great central sun of light in the beginning of all times).
 Over time, those who have passed through various "embodiments" became highly advanced souls, are able to move beyond the cycles of "re-embodiments" and karma, and attained their "ascension", becoming immortal.
 Ascended masters are believed to communicate to humanity through certain trained messengers per Blavatsky, including Guy and Edna Ballard.
 Because Jesus is believed to be one of the ascended masters, making the "Christ Light" available to seekers who wish to move out of darkness, many of the members of the "I AM" Activity consider it to be a Christian religion.
 According to the Los Angeles Magazine, Ballard said he was the re-embodiment of George Washington, an Egyptian priest, and a noted French musician.

 Ballard died in 1939.
-In 1942, his wife and son were convicted of fraud, a conviction which was overturned in a landmark Supreme Court ruling (United States v.
-Ballard) that the beliefs the Ballards espoused should not have been submitted to a jury regardless of their veracity.
+In 1942, his wife and son were convicted of mail fraud, a conviction which was overturned in a landmark Supreme Court ruling (United States v.
+Ballard) which determined that the beliefs the Ballards espoused should not have been submitted to a jury regardless of their veracity.